Battle of Shrewsbury

-The Battle of Shrewsbury was a battle fought on 21 July 1403, waged between an army led by the Lancastrian King Henry IV and a rebel army led by Henry "Harry Hotspur" Percy from Northumberland.
+The Battle of Shrewsbury was fought on 21 July 1403, waged between an army led by the Lancastrian King Henry IV and a rebel army led by Henry "Harry Hotspur" Percy from Northumberland.
 The battle, the first in which English archers fought each other on English soil, reaffirmed the effectiveness of the longbow and ended the Percy challenge to King Henry IV of England.

 Part of the fighting is believed to have taken place at what is now Battlefield, Shropshire, England, three miles (5 km) north of the centre of Shrewsbury.
 It is marked today by Battlefield Church and Battlefield Heritage Park.

 Background

 The Percys had previously supported Henry IV in a war against King Richard II of England, which ended when Henry IV took the throne in 1399.
-The Percys subsequently supported Henry IV in Wales, early in the rebellion of Owain Glyndŵr, and in Scotland, in both negotiations and conflict against the Scots.
+The Percys subsequently supported Henry IV in Wales, early in the rebellion of Owain Glyndŵr, and in Scotland, in both negotiations with and conflict against the Scots.

 King Henry IV had been supported by a number of wealthy landowners to whom he had promised land, money and royal favour in return for their continued support.
 When the war ended, lands in and around Cumberland promised to the Percys were instead given to a rival.
 The promised money never materialised, and so the Percys revolted.
 Henry Percy, 1st Earl of Northumberland, and Thomas Percy, 1st Earl of Worcester, publicly renounced their allegiance to King Henry IV.
 They charged him with perjury because he claimed the throne in addition to his old lands and titles, taxed the clergy despite his promise not to without the consent of Parliament, imprisoned and murdered King Richard II, did not allow a free Parliamentary election, and refused to pay a just ransom to Owain Glyndŵr, who was then holding Edmund Mortimer.
 The King also retained custody of the Scottish nobles captured at Homildon Hill as prisoners of war rather than permitting the Percys to release them for ransom.

-Henry Percy, nicknamed "Hotspur," raised a group initially of about 200 retainers in early July 1403, and started the long march south to meet his uncle, Thomas Percy.
+Henry Percy, nicknamed "Hotspur", raised a group initially of about 200 retainers in early July 1403, and started the long march south to meet his uncle, Thomas Percy.
 Some nobles joined him, such as Lord Bardolf, but he recruited most of his army in Cheshire, an area hostile to Henry IV, which provided many experienced soldiers, notably its Cheshire archers, some of whom had served as Richard II's bodyguard.
 Henry Percy may have hoped for reinforcements from Wales under the Prince of Wales, Owain Glyndŵr, but he was disappointed.
 Glyndŵr, at the time fighting in Carmarthenshire, was unaware that Hotspur had acted.
 Some Welsh forces from the Cheshire borders may have joined him.
 The rebels then marched towards Shrewsbury, the heavily defended county town in Shropshire.